osm-search/Nominatim/docs/library/Input-Parameter-Types.md

 The [details](NominatimAPI.md#nominatim.api.core.NominatimAPI.details) and
 [lookup](NominatimAPI.md#nominatim.api.core.NominatimAPI.lookup) functions
 require references to places in the database.
-Below are listed the possible types for place identification.
+Below the possible types for place identification are listed.
 All types are dataclasses.

 ### PlaceID